Call us on 0121 454 3680

 Some fitness experts or Doctors will advise to do special exercises, which can help build up muscle again.

 This can be a successful option for some.
 However, many women feel that plastic surgery is the best option for them.
-If you are thinking about plastic surgery to restore or enhance your breasts after breast feeding, there are a number of areas to think about carefully.
-First of all, we recommend that you only consider surgery at least a year after your baby is born and when you have finished breast feeding.
+If you are thinking about plastic surgery to restore or enhance your breasts after breastfeeding, there are a number of areas to think about carefully.
+First of all, we recommend that you only consider surgery at least a year after your baby is born and when you have finished breastfeeding.

 If you decide to have either a breast augmentation or a breast lift, both are significant operations and you will need time to recover.
 Lifting and carrying a baby might prove difficult in the initial stages of recovery, so we suggest waiting at least until your child starts walking.
 In addition, this gives time for your hormones to settle after giving birth, which can take up to a year.
 In an ideal situation, it’s best to have surgery when you have finished your family completely.
 This lessens the likelihood of repeat operations on your breasts as they are unlikely to change as much again.